maxchagin/leetcode/Readme.md

-# LeetCode Solutions in Go
+# LeetCode Boilerplate in Go

-This repository contains "boilerplate" code for solving LeetCode problems using Go (Golang).
+This repository contains "**boilerplate**" code for solving LeetCode problems using Go (Golang).
 Each problem is organized into its own package, containing a function template and corresponding test cases.

 ## Directory Structure